 The Economics Department uses a variety of assessment methods.
-Under College regulations, written assessment will be marked down with a 10-mark penalty if submitted within 24 hours after the deadline (as extended by College if an extension has been granted), and will receive a mark of o if submitted more than 24 hours after the deadline (as extended by College if an extension has been granted).
+Under College regulations (Section 13, paragraph (4) of the College's Undergraduate Regulations), written assessment will be marked down with a 10-mark penalty if submitted within 24 hours after the deadline (as extended by College if an extension has been granted), and will receive a mark of o if submitted more than 24 hours after the deadline (as extended by College if an extension has been granted).

 However, note that midterms and other written assignments where feedback is provided within 24 hours of the submission date are exempt from the above College policy on late submissions.
-As a result, some assessments will receive a mark of o if they are submitted late but within the 24-hour window.
+As a result, some assessments will receive a mark of zero (o) if they are submitted late but within the 24-hour window.
 Those assessments include, but are not limited to, weekly problem sets, weekly homeworks, some graded homeworks, as well as weekly quizzes.
-If you cannot apply for an extension to a certain assignment on Campus Connect, it is likely that such assignment has been exempt from the College extensions policy.
+If you cannot self-extend an assignment deadline on Campus Connect and are certain that you have a positive number of self-extensions available to you within the same academic year, it is likely that such assignment has been exempt from the College extensions policy.

 Note also that Economics Department lecturers or seminar leaders cannot change any deadline for any student.
-If a student is unable to meet a deadline, they should consult the Extensions Policy.
+If a student is unable to meet a deadline, they should further consult the Extensions Policy.